 For example, when you start the process, you'll have to provide three months' worth of paystubs, and you'll need to do this every three months while your modification is being reviewed.
 And don't ever assume that you'll receive a call from your servicer telling you that you need to send updated documents.
 Many servicers are overwhelmed by the volume of modification requests and simply lack the resources to provide the level of attention each account needs.
 You'll need to be proactive if you want to have the best chance of success through this process.

 For these and a variety of other reasons, it is always recommended that you seek the help of a HUD-approved housing counseling agency to guide you throughout the entire process.
 They'll act as a liaison between you and your mortgage provider, ensuring that you've provided all of the appropriate documents to your mortgage company and that those documents are always up to date.
 Housing counseling agencies are usually funded through federal, state, and private foundation grants, so the services they provide to you are free.
 Click here to see a list of HUD-approved agencies in your area.
-If you live in Massachusetts or Connecticut, click here to request a consultation.
+If you live in Massachusetts or Connecticut, click here to request a consultation with a certified counselor.

 First and foremost, try to stay positive.
 It's easy to become depressed or anxious during this process, after all, your home is riding on the outcome of your modification request.
 If you entered the process behind on your mortgage or were already in foreclosure, this decision could be the difference between keeping and losing your home.
 At this point, try to focus on the fact that you've done everything you can to keep your house and you didn't give up.